Danylo79/Core/README.md

 Set up is very easy, clone the repo and open
 IntelliJ in the project directory.
-Then create a folder called resources in the src/main then to finish add the 1.8 craftbukkit jar.
+Then create a folder called resources in the src/main then to finish add the 1.8 craftbukkit jar in the resources folder.